 - 1. In a large bowl, beat the sugar, oil, milk, coffee, eggs and vanilla until well blended.
 Combine the flour, cocoa, baking soda, baking powder and salt; gradually beat into sugar mixture until blended.

-- 3. For frosting, in a small bowl, cream butter and confectioners' sugar until light and fluffy.
-Beat in vanilla.
-Add enough milk until frosting reaches desired consistency.
+- 3. For frosting, in a large bowl, beat until fluffy.
+Beat in confectioners' sugar and vanilla.
+Add milk until frosting reaches desired consistency.
 Spread frosting between layers and over top and sides of cake.
 Yield: 12 servings.

 1 piece: 859 calories, 36g fat (13g saturated fat), 80mg cholesterol, 621mg sodium, 133g carbohydrate (109g sugars, 2g fiber), 5g protein.